 The leftovers of this dish are great!
 This Egg Roll in a Bowl recipe is fast and the leftovers are delicious.
 We even like eating it cold.
 Egg Roll insides for breakfast–YES!

 The dish freezes well.
 I haven't frozen and reheated it myself yet, but many readers have tried it and told me it worked great!

-I've also had readers tell me that this cooks well in a slow cooker or the Instant Pot.
+I've also had readers tell me that this cooks well in a slow cooker or the Instant Pot!

-This is a Paleo Egg Roll in a Bowl when made with coconut aminos instead of soy sauce, and with the same modification it also works for the Autoimmune Paleo Diet (AIP).
+You can make this a Paleo Egg Roll in a Bowl when made with coconut aminos instead of soy sauce, and with the same modification it also works for the Autoimmune Paleo Diet (AIP).
 It is also a whole30 Egg Roll in a Bowl when made this way.